webstylestory/figolia/README.md

 ## Release notes

+ * 0.3.4 - throw is key does not exists. excludedFields can be nested prop
- * 0.3.3 - Object key can be nested object like `'prop.id`'
+ * 0.3.3 - Object key can be nested prop: `'prop.id`'
- * 0.3.2 - NGrams can be nested objects like `'prop.subprop'`
+ * 0.3.2 - NGrams can be nested prop: `'prop.nested'`
  * 0.3.1 - Fix - do not clear index when relaunching
  * 0.3.0 - Add NGrams generation for middle-of-word (*infix*) search
  * 0.2.8 - Change default timestamp field name to 'updatedAt', bug fixes